 So often when I ask someone what they are reading or who their favorite authors are, I first get thrown a look of shock and then get met with something along the lines of “Are you kidding?
 I don’t have time to read.”

-As a wife, young mom, pastors wife, graduate student and one who desires an organized home, I completely understand the weight of having a busy life, but I also have grown to understand the absolute importance of being able to say “no” to some things; even good things, so that we may find time for the better things.
+As a wife, young mom, pastors wife, graduate student and one who desires an organized home, I completely understand the weight of having a busy life, but I also have grown to understand the absolute importance of being able to say “no” to some things; even good things, so that we may find time for the best things.

 From a young age, the importance of reading was ingrained into my life, and let me add, as a pre-teen, it was done so completely against my will.
 My parents had me reading John Piper and comparative religion books starting the summer I was in Middle School.
 Obviously as a 12 year old, it felt like medieval torture, but what I have realized now as a young adult is that what I was given was invaluable.
 What I learned has not only stayed with me, but it has shaped the way I think, what I believe and how I see the world.
 So yes, thanks Mom and Dad for making me do things I didn’t want to do.